linux4sam/buildroot-external-microchip/README.md

 To generate an image, choose any of the PIC64GX Curiosity Kit defconfigs provided in the configs directory and follow the corresponding instructions.

-For example, to build an image suitable for programming to the SD for the PIC64GX Curiosity Kit:
+For example, to build an image suitable for programming to the SD card for the PIC64GX Curiosity Kit:

     BR2_EXTERNAL=../buildroot-external-microchip/ make pic64gx_curiosity_kit_defconfig